Japanese tea 101.

 Japanese tea (ocha or ryokucha or nihon-cha) is synonymous for green tea.

 The choices are so plentiful that they may be a bit overwhelming when you’re new to Japanese tea.
 Depending on the cultivation methods, growing conditions, as well as the steaming and drying process, each type of green tea has its own characteristics and flavor.
-In the photo you find 4 popular ones that offer a range of flavors – Sencha, Matcha, Hojicha and Genmaicha.
+In this photo you find 4 popular ones that offer a range of flavors – Sencha, Matcha, Hojicha and Genmaicha.